 Z … number of protons in the nucleus

-This is a type of radioactive decay that produces an atom with an atomic number that is reduced by two.
+Alpha decay (α-decay) is a type of radioactive decay generating an atom with an atomic number that is reduced by 2.

-Alpha decay occurs only in nuclei that have high mass numbers.
+α-decay occurs only in nuclei that carry high mass numbers.

-In this type of radioactive decay, a proton is transformed into a neutron, or vice versa, inside the atomic nucleus.
+Beta-decay (β-decay) entails transformation of a proton into a neutron, or vice versa, inside the atomic nucleus.
 The atomic nucleus is converted into a nucleus with an atomic number increased by one.

-Beta-decay allows an atom to move closer to the optimal ratio of protons and neutrons.
+β-decay draws an atom closer to the optimal ratio of protons and neutrons.
 During this transformation, the nucleus emits a detectable beta particle, which is an electron or positron.

-During gamma decay, the charge of an atom remains unchanged.
+During gamma decay (γ-decay), the charge of an atom remains unchanged.
 Therefore, the atomic number remains the same.
-Gamma decay usually occurs after other forms of decay such as alpha- or beta-decay.
+Gamma decay usually occurs after other forms of decay such as α– or β-decay.
 The atomic nuclei relax from an excited state into lower-energy states.

 Law of Radioactive Decay

-Atom decay represents statistical behavior.
-Due to a large number of atoms contained in radioactive materials, it is possible to formulate laws for radioactive decay.
-The number of decayed nuclide atoms in a given period of time t is directly proportional to the number N0 of existing radioactive nuclide atoms at the beginning of the period, the period itself and the decay constant of the nuclide.
+Atomic decay represents statistical behavior.
+Due to a large number of atoms contained in radioactive materials, it is possible to formulate the laws of radioactive decay.
+The number of decayed unstable nuclides in a given period of time t is directly proportional to the number N0 of existing radioactive nuclides initially, the period itself and the decay constant of the nuclide.

 ΔN = λ * N0 * Δt

-The effect radiation has on the body, or an object exposed to it is determined by the energy transferred to that body.
-This applies not only to radiation from radioactive substances but also for all ionizing radiations such as X-rays or neutron rays.
+The effect of radiation on the body or an object exposed to the radiation is determined by the energy transferred to that body.
+This effect applies not only to radiation emitted by radioactive substances but also all ionizing radiations such as X-rays or neutron rays.

-The absorbed dose D is calculated by the ratio of energy E that the body has received to the mass m of the body.
+The absorbed dose D is calculated by the ratio of energy E received by that body to the mass m of the body.
 The physical quantity of absorbed radiation is measured by the unit gray (Gy).

 D = E / m

-The absorbed dosage is the ratio of the dose D to time exposed.
+The absorbed dosage is the ratio of the dose D to the exposure time.

 D’ = D / t

-One of the principle characteristics of radiation is its ionizing effect.
-The number of ions present in the air is a measurement of the intensity of the radiation.
+Ionizing effect is one of the principle characteristics of radiation.
+The number of ions present in the air is a measure of the radiation intensity.
 The ion dose or exposure is calculated by measuring the ratio of ions in the air Q and the mass m of the irradiated air:

-Ion dose J generated from a given gamma-ray with the activity of 1 becquerel from a distance of 1 m per second is indicated in the specific gamma constant.
-The ion dose can be expressed by the corresponding energy dose, given that the required amount of energy to ionize a molecule is known for all substances.
+Ion dose J generated by a specific gamma-ray with the activity of 1 becquerel from a distance of 1 m per second is indicated by the specific gamma constant.
+The ion dose is expressed by the corresponding energy dose, given that the required amount of energy to ionize a molecule is known for all substances.

-Measuring the impact of ionizing radiation on living tissue is important when dealing with radiation protection issues.
+It is important to determine the impact of ionizing radiation on living tissue when dealing with radiation protection issues.

-Wilhelm Conrad Röntgen discovered X-rays whilst working with experimental discharge tubes.
-He found that invisible rays can penetrate matter that is otherwise impenetrable to “normal” light.
-He called this kind of radiation X-rays, though some languages refer to them as Röntgen rays in honor of his name.
+Wilhelm Conrad Röntgen discovered X-rays while working with experimental discharge tubes.
+He found that invisible rays can penetrate matter that is otherwise impenetrable to ‘normal’ light.
+He called this kind of radiation X-rays, also referred to as Röntgen rays in honor of his name.

-Electromagnetic waves with photon energy in the range 100 eV and several MeV are referred to as X-rays.
+Electromagnetic waves with photon energies in the range 100 eV and several MeV are referred to as X-rays.

 X-ray tube construction: An X-ray tube consists of a cathode (usually tungsten) inside a vacuum, which is connected to a high voltage filament.
-Via thermionic emission, electrons exit the cathode and are collected by an anode on the opposite side.
-Between the cathode and anode, a high voltage is applied, thus accelerating the electrons so that they travel from the cathode to the anode.
-Before the x-ray tube is a fluorescent screen.
+Electrons exit the cathode via thermionic emission and are collected by an anode on the opposite side.
+A high voltage between the cathode and the anode accelerates the electrons from the cathode to the anode.
+A fluorescent screen is placed before the X-ray tube.

-Electrons exit the cathode and collide with the tungsten anode which produces photons that collect some of the kinetic energy.
-Invisible rays light up the fluorescent screen through a process called glass transition.
-The entire system must be located in a vacuum in order to function.
+Electrons exit the cathode and collide with the tungsten anode, which emits photons that receive some of the kinetic energy.
+Invisible rays illumine the fluorescent screen via glass transition.
+The entire system is located in a vacuum in order to function.

-The amount of photon energy depends on how much energy is transferred to the photon, and this varies greatly each time.
-If all kinetic energy is transferred to a single photon, then it is referred to as maximum photon energy:
+The amount of photon energy depends on the amount of energy transferred to the photon, which varies greatly each time.
+If all the kinetic energy is transferred to a single photon, it is referred to as maximum photon energy:

 Emax = Ekin = e * UB

-The amount of available energy depends on the amount of accelerating voltage UB.
-That is to say, the higher the voltage the faster the electrons hit the anode and the photons thus emerge with more energy.
-If the heating voltage is higher, then more electrons detach themselves from the cathode.
+The amount of available energy depends on the degree of accelerating voltage UB, i.e., the higher the voltage, the faster is the movement of electrons before they hit the anode, and thus the energy of the photons is increased.
+If the heating voltage is higher, additional electrons separate from the cathode.